noconnor/JUnitPerf/README.md

 In the example above, the `JUnitPerfTestRequirement` annotation will apply a number of threshold constraints to the performance test.

-The tests calculated throughput (executions per second) will be compared to the `throughput` requirement.
+The tests calculated throughput (executions per second) will be compared to the `executionsPerSec` requirement.
 If the test throughput is *less* than the target throughput then the test will fail.

-This example test also contains a requirement that the execution error rate be no more than 10% (`allowedErrorsRate = 0.10`).
+This example test also contains a requirement that the execution error rate be no more than 10% (`allowedErrorPercentage = 0.10`).
 An error is an uncaught exception thrown during unittest execution.
-If the specified `allowedErrorsRate` is not met then the test will fail.
+If the specified `allowedErrorPercentage` is not met then the test will fail.

 Finally the example sets a number of latency thresholds on the 90th, 95th, 98th and 99th percentiles (i.e. if the 99th percentile latency is *greater* than 8ms then the test will fail).